freeCodeCamp/freeCodeCamp/guide/english/css/fonts/index.md

 title: Fonts
 ---
 ## Fonts
-The CSS font properties define the font family, weight, size, variant, line height and style of a text.
+The CSS font properties define the font family, weight, size, variant, line height, and style of an element's text content.

 ### Font family
-The font family of a text is set by using the `font-family` property.
+The font family is set by using the `font-family` property.

-It works with a *fallback* system, meaning if your browser does not support the first font, it tries with the next one and so on.
-If the name of the font is more than one word it must be surrounded by quotes.
-Either single quotes `(')` or double quotes `(")` can be used.
+It works with a *fallback* system i.e. if your browser does not support the first font specified, it tries with the next one, and so on.
+If the name of the font is longer than one word, it must be in quotes.

 ```css
 p {
   font-family: "Times New Roman", Times, serif;
 }
 ```

-In the above example, "Times New Roman" is the *family-name* of the font, while "serif" is the *generic-name*.
-Generic names are used as a fallback mechanism for preserving style if the family-name is unavailable.
+In the above example, "Times New Roman" and "Times" are <family-name>s and "serif" is a <generic-name>.
+Generic names are used as a fallback mechanism for preserving style if the <family-name> is unavailable.
 A generic name should always be the last item in the list of font family names.

-Generic family names are:
+The generic family name options are:

 * serif
 * sans-serif
 * monospace